Lord's Cricket Ground uses a ballot to allocate tickets for international matches at the Home of Cricket.

 2018 Ticket Ballot

-The Public Ticket Ballot for England's three internationals at Lord's next summer will open on Monday 18 December & closes on Friday 5 January 2018.
+The Public Ticket Ballot for England's three internationals at Lord's next summer is now closed.

 Any remaining tickets will then go on general sale.